Get estimate

 Product discovery can be divided into two main phases: initial discovery and continuous discovery.

-Initial Product Discovery is the starting point of the product development journey.
+Initial Product Discovery is where the product development starts.

 Continuous Product Discovery is an ongoing process that takes place throughout the product’s lifecycle.